-- (1) (a) Subject to the Magistrates Act, 1993, and the provisions of paragraph (b) of this subsection and of section 10, the Minister may appoint for any district or subdistrict a magistrate, one or more additional magistrates or one or more assistant magistrates and for every regional division a magistrate or magistrates. - [paragraph (a) substituted by section 17 of Act 90 of 1993] - (aA) The Minister may, in a particular case or generally and subject to such directions as he or she may deem fit, delegate the power conferred upon him or herb} paragraph (a) to the Director-General of his or her department or another officer of that department with the rank of director or an equivalent or higher rank or a magistrate at the head of a regional division or a person occupying the office of chief magistrate, including an acting chief magistrate. - [paragraph (aA) inserted by section 11 of Act 29 of 1974, substituted by section 1 of Act 28 of 1981, by section 3(a) of Act 104 of 1996 and by section 3(a) of Act 66 of 1998] - (b) No person shall be appointed as a magistrate of a regional division unless he or she has satisfied all the requirements for the degree of baccalaureus legum of a university in the Republic or has passed the Public Service Senior Law Examination or an examination deemed by the Minister to be equivalent or superior to the said examination, and the Magistrates Commission has informed the Minister that he or she is suitable for appointment as a magistrate of a regional division. - [paragraph (b) substituted by section 3(b) of Act 66 of 1998] - (c) A magistrate of a regional division may also be the magistrate of a district and shall for the purposes of section 12(5) be deemed to have been duly appointed as an additional magistrate for each district, except the district of which he is the magistrate, falling wholly or partly within the regional division of which he is a magistrate;
+(1) (a) Subject to the Magistrates Act, 1993, and the provisions of paragraph (b) of this subsection and of section 10, the Minister may appoint for any district or subdistrict a magistrate, one or more additional magistrates or one or more assistant magistrates and for every regional division a magistrate or magistrates.

+[paragraph (a) substituted by section 17 of Act 90 of 1993]

+(aA) The Minister may, in a particular case or generally and subject to such directions as he or she may deem fit, delegate the power conferred upon him or herb} paragraph (a) to the Director-General of his or her department or another officer of that department with the rank of director or an equivalent or higher rank or a magistrate at the head of a regional division or a person occupying the office of chief magistrate, including an acting chief magistrate.

+[paragraph (aA) inserted by section 11 of Act 29 of 1974, substituted by section 1 of Act 28 of 1981, by section 3(a) of Act 104 of 1996 and by section 3(a) of Act 66 of 1998]

+(b) No person shall be appointed as a magistrate of a regional division unless he or she has satisfied all the requirements for the degree of baccalaureus legum of a university in the Republic or has passed the Public Service Senior Law Examination or an examination deemed by the Minister to be equivalent or superior to the said examination, and the Magistrates Commission has informed the Minister that he or she is suitable for appointment as a magistrate of a regional division.

-[paragraph (c) substituted by section 24(1)(a) of Act 94 of 1974]
+[paragraph (b) substituted by section 3(b) of Act 66 of 1998]

-(d) A magistrate, an additional magistrate or an assistant magistrate of a district or subdistrict may at the same time also be a magistrate, an additional magistrate or an assistant magistrate of another district.
+- (c) [paragraph (c) substituted by section 24(1)(a) of Act 94 of 1974 and deleted by section 3 of Act 31 of 2008] - (d) A magistrate, an additional magistrate or an assistant magistrate of a district or subdistrict may at the same time also be a magistrate, an additional magistrate or an assistant magistrate of another district.